Shadow Assassins: Plot

 The story of the film narrates about Nirbhay Kalita.
 Kalita leaves his home in Guwahati, Assam, with dreams of starting a new chapter in life on a college campus in Pune, Maharashtra.
 But his life gets stuck in the world of vengeance when his near and dear ones are assassinated.

-Soundtrack

 Release

 The film was released in theatres on December 9, 2022.
-The film will now release in Singapore on 9th February.
+The film released in Singapore on 9 February.